 Long-term Care Quality

-Adding to its high-end assessment, this facility also was given a superb long-term care grade, with a grade of A-.
-For long-term care residents, the facility's primary objective is to keep patients healthy and safe.
+Turning to another strength for this nursing home, we gave them one of our stronger grades in our long-term care category as well, with a grade of B+.
+In a long-term care setting, the facility's primary goal is to keep patients as healthy and safe as possible.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
-After assessing the volume of care provided by nurses and other staff, we then looked at the facility's vaccination data.
-This facility vaccinated 68.42105 percent of its residents against pneumonia, which happens to be slightly less than we were hoping for but still a reasonably acceptable figure.
-Although its vaccination rate was a bit lower than we like to see, this nursing home was able to limit hospitalizations.
-It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.
+After considering the volume of care provided by nurses aids and other staff, we next considered the nursing home's vaccination records.
+This facility vaccinated 63.333336 percent of its patients against pneumonia, which is a few points below what we were hoping for but still a decent figure.
+While its vaccination rate was a bit lower than we hoped for, at least this place was able to limit hospitalizations.
+Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

-Moving on to the next area, this nursing home also performed admirably in our nursing category.
-We gave it a B+ for that area.
-This wrapped up a very impressive report card.
-The nursing rating weighs quite a few data points, however, the main one is the number of nurse hours per patient per week.
-This facility provided 0.4 hours of nursing care per resident per day.
-Lastly, we also assessed some nursing quality-based metrics in determining our nursing grades.
-This place performed very well in terms of minimizing its residents' pressure ulcers and major falls.
+Turning to our next area, this nursing home was awarded a strong nursing rating.
+In fact, we awarded it a grade of B+ in that category, rounding out one of our finer profiles.
+Our nursing grade includes quite a few components, however, the main one is the quantity of nurse hours per patient per week.
+This particular nursing home provided 0.4 hours of nursing care per resident per day.
+Finally, we also looked at some nursing quality-based metrics in determining our nursing grades.
+This nursing home performed very well in the area of avoiding major falls and pressure ulcers.
 We consider these areas to be good indicators of the quality of nursing care.

 Rating Over Time